 - Identify the various health data standards the proposed integration platform should support, e.g. Health Level 7 (HL7), Consolidated Clinical Data Architecture (C-CDA), Fast Healthcare Interoperability Resources (FHIR), etc.

 - You can read “How health data standards support healthcare interoperability” for more information.

-- Determine the integrations you need in addition to Electronic Medical Records (EMRs), e.g., Electronic Data Interchange (EDI), Analytics, etc.
+- Determine the integrations you need in addition to electronic medical records (EMRs) and electronic health records, e.g., Electronic Data Interchange (EDI), Analytics, etc.

 - You need to determine whether you will implement the functionalities of the proposed web-based healthcare integration platform on-premises or on the cloud.